auoie/eggheadioCourses/NOTES.md

 ## Running a Fetcher Script and Building the Website

+Doing it manually, we can do the following:

 ```bash
 npx nx run fetch-courses:build && node dist/apps/fetch-courses/main.js > test.json
 time node dist/apps/fetch-courses/main.js > test.json # timing it